-As you may have noticed, I offer a Postpartum Corrective Exercise consult.
+As you may have noticed, I offer a Postpartum Exercise series.
 What is this? and why would you book it?

-I have dabbled in CrossFit and I get why people LOVE it, but it doesn't always lend itself to the postpartum period where we need to rebuild and reconnect with yourselves (and our pelvic floors (picture your pelvis, your ribcage and all the muscles in between back, front and sides like a balloon of pressure that every other part of your body rests on).
+I have dabbled in CrossFit and I get why people LOVE it, but it doesn't always lend itself to the postpartum period where we need to rebuild and reconnect with ourselves (and our pelvic floors and core).
 I have also been known to Sun Salute and even had a brief spell of barre addiction.
 I have run half marathons and was a competitive high school swimmer and played soccer.
-Spin is still a place that feels like a very sweaty meditation and I love a long, long walk.
+Spin is still a place that feels like a very sweaty meditation and I love a long, long walk or a short, short sprint.
 So it doesn't matter what your sport is even if it's hiking, cycling or the infrequent walk, you need to reconnect with your body in the postpartum period.
-There are plenty of people (see below) including me who can help you do that.
+There are plenty of people including me who can help you do that.

-When I come see you for a Postpartum Corrective Exercise consult, we will learn to do a full 360 breath and learn how to stretch and strengthen some hot spots like the chest and back.
+When you join me for a Postpartum Exercise class, we will learn to do a full 360 breath and learn how to stretch and strengthen some hot spots like the chest and back.
 We will do some developmental movements like crawling and rolling.
 We will figure out a plan to get you back to your sport of choice.
 I will teach you how to monitor your diastasis recti (abdominal separation) and refer you to physical therapy or pelvic floor physical therapist if it looks like you need more specific attention.

 I did my Postpartum Corrective Exercise training with Dr Sarah Duvall, DPT .
-She is a mother herself, a physical therapist, rock climbing enthusiast and all around good egg who is focussed on attainable goals and the reality of the postpartum situation.
+She is a mother herself, a physical therapist, rock climbing enthusiast and all around good egg who is focused on attainable goals and the reality of the postpartum situation.
 Her website has some great articles.
-She taught me a lot of what I know about getting a diastasis recti to heal.
+She taught me a lot of what I know about letting a diastasis recti heal.